-At the University of Minnesota, we receive more than 100 applications each year and from that group we select 25-30 applicants for an interview.
+At the University of Minnesota, we receive more than 100 applications each year and from that group we select about 40 applicants for an interview.
 Applicants come from a variety of backgrounds and experiences.
 Most have a Biology major but this is not necessary.
 We have accepted students with other majors such as chemistry, music, public health, etc.

 Successful applicants have